José Callejón

-José María Callejón Bueno ([xoˈse kaʎeˈxon]; born 11 February 1987) is a Spanish professional footballer who plays as a forward or winger for Granada.
+José María Callejón Bueno ([xoˈse kaʎeˈxon]; born 11 February 1987) is a Spanish former professional footballer who played as a forward or winger.

 He began his career with the reserve teams of Real Madrid, but made a name for himself at Espanyol.
 In 2011 he returned to his previous club and, two years later, left for Napoli, where he won two Coppa Italia tournaments and the 2014 Supercoppa Italiana while appearing in 349 competitive matches (82 goals scored).

 An under-21 international, Callejón made his senior debut for Spain in 2014.

 Club career

 Real Madrid

 A product of Real Madrid youth ranks, Callejón was born in Motril, Granada, Andalusia.
 He made his professional debut for the reserves in May 2007, and played five games in that season's Segunda División without scoring a goal.

 In the 2007–08 campaign, Callejón appeared in 37 matches and netted 21 times, finishing as team top scorer but in the Segunda División B.